Join the Team

-Guide Lecturers and ‘Hands on Armour’ volunteers are expected to possess excellent communication skills and the ability to share their enthusiasm for works of art and/or arms and armour.
-Detailed knowledge of the Wallace Collection is not essential but previous experience of art history/history is desirable and a command of foreign languages would be beneficial.
+Volunteers are expected to possess excellent communication skills and the ability to share their enthusiasm for the arms and armour in the collection.
+Detailed knowledge of the Wallace Collection is not essential but previous knowledge of history and arms and armour is desirable and a command of foreign languages would be beneficial.

 The selection/training schedule is as follows: